Can DNA Testing Confirm Jewish Ancestry?

 For paternal haplogroups, it’s estimated that around 35-43% of Jewish men belong to paternal haplogroups J1 and J2, while 15-30% belong to paternal haplogroup E1b1b.

 Your mother- and fatherlines are just two lines of your family tree, following your mother’s mother’s mother and your father’s father’s father.
 You may not belong to any of the haplogroups specifically associated with Jewish origin, and still have significant Jewish ancestry in your family tree.

 So, which companies are best for Jewish DNA testing?

 There are several ancestry testing companies whose results will reveal Jewish DNA, though in different ways and with different levels of detail.

 MyHeritage offers an autosomal DNA test, along with a family finder feature.
-While their test doesn’t analyse maternal and paternal haplogroups, it can differentiate Jewish ancestry, and different types of Jewish ancestry.
+While their test doesn’t analyze maternal and paternal haplogroups, it can differentiate Jewish ancestry, and different types of Jewish ancestry.

 The different Jewish heritages identified by MyHeritage are: Ashkenazi Jewish, Sephardic Jewish, Mizrahi Jewish, Ethiopian Jewish and Yemenite Jewish.

 MyHeritage’s company began in Israel, and so it is unsurprising that their test offers superior detail on Jewish ancestry, as well as different Middle Eastern ethnicities.
 Though you cannot use their autosomal test to trace migratory routes, you can connect with family members in their database, and take advantage of their family records subscription service, which can help you research your Jewish family history.